wogscpar/SZZUnleashed/README.md

 ## Use SZZ Unleashed with Docker <a name="szz_docker"></a>

+A more thorough instruction in using docker to produce the results can be found in [doc/Docker.md](doc/Docker.md).
+Below is a very brief instruction.

 There exists a *Dockerfile* in the repository.
 It contains all the steps in chronological order that is needed to generate the **fix\_and\_bug\_introducing\_pairs.json**.
 Simply run this command in the directory where the Dockerfile is located:

 ```bash